-Wishing to celebrate the harmony and diversity of London, AkzoNobel, with its UK brand Dulux and MasterPeace, brought together a group of artists in order to create a collaborative mural design as part of the global project Let’s Colour Walls of Connection.
+Wishing to celebrate the harmony and diversity of London, AkzoNobel, with its UK brand Dulux and MasterPeace, brought together a group of artists in order to create a collaborative mural design.

 The area of Southwark is an extremely diverse and liveable spot in London.
 It forms one of the oldest parts of London and fronts the River Thames to the north as well as part of the South Bank with some of the world’s most famous attractions that draw thousands, if not millions, of people to London every year as it is the home to London Bridge, Tate Modern, Shakespeare&Globe Theatre and Borough Market.